Creating a Server Pool for Zones

 Click Next to continue.

-From the list of compatible global zones available in Oracle Enterprise Manager Ops Center, select the two global zones to add to the server pool and click Next.
+From the list of compatible managed global zones, select the two global zones to add to the server pool and click Next.

 Select the default network domain to associate with the server pool.

-For default network domain, you do not require to establish the connection between the server and the network fabrics.
+For default network domain, you are not required to establish the connection between the server and the network fabrics.
 You can directly proceed to attach the networks and configure the interfaces of the servers.
 Click Next.

 Select the networks from the list to attach to all the selected global zones of the server pool.